MahmoodKamali/keycloak-logs-to-ELK/README.md

 stop-embedded-server
 ```

-- Modify the docker-compose file to include all new created directories and files to apply them during starting the container.
+- Modify the docker-compose file to include the newly created directories and files.
+This ensures they are applied when the container starts.

-# Write logs into a file on keycloak:
+# Writing Logs into a File on Keycloak:

-- Add the follwoing config line in the existing `logging.cli` file:
+- Add the following configuration line to the existing `logging.cli` file:

 ```
 /subsystem=logging/file-handler=file:add(autoflush=true, file={relative-to=jboss.server.log.dir, path="keycloak.log"})
 ```
-- create `logs` directory and mount it to the container to save all logs in a persistent disk.
+- Create a `logs` directory and mount it to the container to persistently save all logs on a disk.

-# Send the logs by filebeat to ELK:
+# Sending Logs via Filebeat to ELK:

-- Create a file named `filebeat.yml` or whatever name you like to send the logs to logstash:
+- Create a file named `filebeat.yml` (or any name of your choice) to transmit the logs to Logstash:

 ```
 filebeat.inputs: